 Hamilton Road Methodist Church, Bangor – The Hamilton Road Methodist Church in Bangor was open for quiet reflection from 9:30am to 5:00pm.

 Iontas Centre, Castleblayney – Iontas Centre, Castleblayney had cards available for people to record their thoughts, comments and memories on.
-The cards will then be added to a collective art piece to form a gorse/whin bush.
-Groups, organisations and individuals are all welcome to contribute.
+The cards were then added to a collective art piece to form a gorse/whin bush.
+Groups, organisations and individuals are were welcome to contribute.
 Contact Teresa McCabe at Iontas for more details.

 Lisburn City Council – Lisburn City Council had a room available for quiet reflection in the Lagan Valley Island Conference Centre between 10:00am and 4:00pm.

 Omagh Community Arts – Omagh Community Arts organised a labyrinth walk at the Tara Centre, Omagh from 7pm to 9pm.
-All are welcome to participate.
+All were welcome to participate.

 Oakgrove Integrated College, Derry/Londonderry – Oakgrove Integrated College dedicated their Peace Garden to mark the Day of Reflection.

 Botolph’s-without-Bishopsgate – St. Botolph’s-without-Bishopsgate, beside Liverpool St Station (London), was open for silent reflection and prayer between 8am and 6pm.

 Corpus Christi Youth Centre – Corpus Christi Youth Centre held an event that celebrated the Summer Solstice and held a “minutes silence”.
 They also had a session of reflection that enabled the young people to acknowledge the hurt and pain suffered by everyone and to openly discuss the future.
 The young people made a poster of statements of their suggestions about preventing it from ever happening again.